heathhenley/heathhenley.github.io/content/posts/where-we-went-mallorca.md

 These are places visited over two short trips, one in September of 2022 and one in April/May of 2023.
 If I go again, I'll update this list!

+# TL;DR
+Mallorca is great!
+My favorite place is Sineu because it's small and quiet but still has a couple restaurants, bars, a brewery, wineshop and beautiful old town.
+My favorite hike was the [Deia loop](https://www.alltrails.com/explore/trail/spain/mallorca/deia-bens-d-avall-llucalcari-via-gr-221?u=i) and stopping at Cala Deia for beach time.
+Really liked [Bar Abaco](https://bar-abaco.es/inicio/) in Palma for cocktails but mostly because of the cool garden courtyard and [Merlet](https://merlet-restaurante-de-tapas-alcudia.negocio.site/) in Alcudia for a fancier than expected lunch.
+Also, the Sineu night market on Fridays in September is a must!

 ## Where we stayed
 The first trip we stayed in Lloret de Vistalegre at an "agroturismo" hotel called [Sa Rota](https://sa-rota.com/en/home-2/), which was a hotel on an old